 HF9301 Creative Writing: Chinese Fiction

 Firstly, this course introduces fictional forms, including, the novel, novella, short story, and flash fiction.
-Various genres of fiction will be discussed in this course, for example coming-of-age fiction, native fiction, science fiction, martial arts fiction, and postmodern fiction.
-Students will gain the ability to appreciate the styles and techniques found in fiction classics.
-They will practice the writing styles found in fiction classics in order to stimulate their own fictional self-expression.
-The objective of this course is to guide students in the creative writing of fiction.
+Various genres of fiction will be discussed in this course, for example coming-of-age fiction, “native soil” fiction, science fiction, martial arts fiction, and postmodern fiction.
+You will gain the ability to appreciate the styles and techniques found in fiction classics.
+You will practice the writing styles found in fiction classics in order to stimulate your own fictional self-expression.
+The objective of this course is to guide you in the creative writing of fiction.

 HF9401 Creative Writing: Chinese Poetry